t0mm4rx/binance_crypto_arbitrage/ReadMe.md

 # Create instance, connects to your exchange accounts
 crypto = Crypto()

-# Logs in Telegram and logs.txt
+# Logs in logs.txt
 crypto.log("Hello world")

+# Logs in logs.txt and as a Telegram notification
+crypto.log("Hello world", mode="notification")

 # Get your ETH balance on Binance
 crypto.get_balance(crypto.binance, "ETH")